Michael F. Easley Jr.: U.S. attorney for the Eastern District of North Carolina

 On September 28, 2021, President Joe Biden nominated Easley to be the United States attorney for the Eastern District of North Carolina.
 On October 28, 2021, his nomination was reported out of committee by a voice vote.
 On November 17, 2021, his nomination was confirmed in the United States Senate by voice vote.
 He was sworn in on November 26, 2021, by Judge James C. Dever III.

 Personal life

-Easley is the son of former North Carolina Governor Mike Easley and former First Lady Mary P. Easley.
-He was raised in the Roman Catholic faith and is of Irish and Greek descent.
+Easley is the son of former North Carolina Governor Mike Easley and former First Lady Mary Pipines.